-CALCULUS DUAL ENROLLMENT - Course # G02H51 1 Credit: 12th Prerequisite: Pre-Calculus Dual Enrollment; Dual Enrollment requires 3.0 GPA
+Prerequisite: Pre-Calculus Dual Enrollment; Dual Enrollment requires 3.0 GPA

-Students must enroll in the dual enrollment course for college credit for Calculus through Nashville State Community College or be prepared to take the AP Calculus AB test at the end of the school year.
+Students must enroll in the dual enrollment course for college credit for Calculus through Austin Peay State University or be prepared to take the AP Calculus AB test at the end of the school year.
 A TI-84 graphing calculator is required for this course.
 Calculus is designed for students interested in STEM-based careers and builds on the concepts studied in Pre-Calculus.
 Calculus is the study of limits, the derivative as a rate of change, integration, and applications of integration.
 This class includes projects, research and the use of technology, and may require a summer assignment/project.
+Students taking this course will be scheduled in Calculus Honors for Semester 1 and receive the Dual Enrollment Credit in Semester 2.